micropython/micropython/docs/library/machine.Timer.rst

          period of the channel expires.
        - ``Timer.PERIODIC`` - The timer runs periodically at the configured frequency of the channel.

+     - ``period`` - The timer period, in milliseconds.

+     - ``callback`` - The callable to call upon expiration of the timer period.
+       The callback must take one argument, which is passed the Timer object.
+       The ``callback`` argument shall be specified.
+Otherwise an exception will occurr upon timer expiration:
+       ``TypeError: 'NoneType' object isn't callable``

 .. method:: Timer.deinit()